 First, you enter the database name, username and password.
 You can find the information in the administration interface of your web account.
 You may need to create a database first (see below).
 The corresponding entries are replaced in the configuration file.

-The database character set should be left at the default of utf8 unless you are familiar with the structure of the database and do not intend to assign a different character set to the database.
+You should leave the default value of utf8 for the database character set unless you are familiar with the structure of the database and do not intend to assign a different character set to the database.

 Below you will find eight security keys.

 You encrypt your login data with associated values.
-This is also called "salted" passwords.
+These are also called "salted" passwords.
 To insert the values, you can visit the website, which is also mentioned in the explanatory text.
-When the address is called, 8 unique keys are automatically generated.
+When calling the address, 8 unique keys are automatically generated.
 The text package can now be completely copied or pasted into the configuration file using the Copy and Paste function.